 - Other costs, like time missed at work due to your injuries

 Be aware that insurance companies may try to reduce the amount they owe you, downplay how severe your injuries are, or outright refuse to pay if they think they can get away with it.
 But they do not have the final say.
-A lawyer can negotiate with them and, in many cases, force them to pay the amount they truly owe.
+An attorney can negotiate with them and, in many cases, force them to pay the amount they truly owe.

 Even if the driver does not have insurance, they can be ordered to pay you the money owed out of pocket.
-This may involve paying slowly over time, but you still have a right to get your damages paid.
-It’s also possible that an insurance policy of your own may apply to the situation, even if you were on foot.
-A lawyer can help you determine which policies may cover you in your particular case.
+This may involve paying over time, but you still have a right to get your damages compensated.
+A lawyer can help you determine if you have any policies that may cover you in your particular case.

 John Foy & Associates can help you.
 Our legal team has over 20 years of experience helping pedestrians win cases, get paid, and get the full amount they deserve.
 Don’t face the insurance company alone—or an angry driver.
 Call us at 404-400-4000 or fill out the form to your right and get a FREE consultation today.